Simplicity is Key: WordLift Tool Review

 It is worth noting that before you can actually use the tool, you have to highlight a focus keyword to save it as a new entity which is why I highlighted the yellow text above the tool.
 The largest field you can write on is the subject itself.
-In this case we’re going to be using “WordLift” to create a new entity.
-That’s the first highlight you can see on the image below.
+In this case, we’re going to be using “WordLift” to create a new entity.
+That’s the first highlight you can see in the image below.

-After highlighting the category, in this case “what”, you will then choose from another set of “sub-categories” to further categorize the entity that you are about to create.
-In this case we’re going with the most appropriate category which is creative-work.
+After highlighting the category, in this case, “what”, you will then choose from another set of “sub-categories” to further categorize the entity that you are about to create.
+In this case we’re going with the most appropriate category which is creative work.

 The last step is adding the description itself.
 While it is okay to copy the official descriptions online, I strongly advise you to write your own definitions to ensure that the various search engines will actually associate the words you use with how you want use them.
 Basically that’s how you register keywords into entities for your structured data.
 It’s that simple

 I’ll show you how to do all of that on a live blog.
 Here’s how to get started: